A predator-prey model with age-structured role reversal: Discussion

 \item We performed a Linear Discriminant Analysis to find which parameters affect the type of long-term behavior the most.
 These are the maturation age $\tau^*$ and the consumption rate of the juvenile predator by the prey $g$. {The importance of these parameters agrees with the main claim of \cite{WG1984}: the maturation age of the predator and its ontogenetic niche shift in diet and interspecific interactions are significant determinants of the dynamics of simplified ecological systems.} \item We fixed all parameters but $\tau^*$ and $g$ at their selected values (see Table \ref{table2}) and further investigated the system's dynamics.
-Blow-up does not occur in these settings, and the system approaches one of the three attractors depending on $\tau^*$ and $g$. {The phase diagram in the $(\tau^*,g)$-plane reveals the following.
-If the maturation age is small, i.e., less than approximately $0.39$, the system reaches a coexistence equilibrium at all values of $g\in[0,1]$.
-At $\tau^*$ between approximately 0.4 and 0.9, stable oscillations develop if $g$ is small enough, i.e., if the juvenile predators are not harmed much by the prey, whereas a coexistence equilibrium takes place at larger values of $g$.
-As the maturation age $\tau^*$ increases further, the predator becomes extinct at large $g$, and stable oscillations develop at small $g$.
-This suggests that the long maturation of the predator and significant consumption of its juveniles creates a juvenile bottleneck that is hard to overcome and results in the predator's extinction.
+Blow-up does not occur in these settings, and the system approaches one of the three attractors depending on $\tau^*$ and $g$. { The phase diagrams in Fig. ~\ref{fig:nu100} in the $(\tau^*,g)$-plane reveals the following.
+If the maturation age is small enough, the system reaches a coexistence equilibrium at all values of $g\in[0,1]$.
+As the maturation age $\tau^*$ increases, the predator becomes extinct at large $g$, and stable oscillations develop at small $g$.
+The region of the Predator-Free Attractor occupies the top right corner of the phase diagrams where both $\tau^*$ and $g$ are large, while the Periodic Coexistence Attractor occupies the bottom right corner where $\tau^*$ is large and $g$ is small.
+This suggests that the long maturation of the predator and significant consumption of its juveniles create a juvenile bottleneck that is hard to overcome and results in the predator's extinction.
 This result is in agreement with~\cite{WG1984}. }

-\item The boundary between the region with the Equilibrial Coexistence Attractor and the Periodic Coexistence Attractor of the age-structured model is jagged. {This phenomenon is interesting from the perspective of dynamical systems theory.
-We leave its investigation to the future.
-We also observed that the smoothed transition from the juvenile to adult predator somewhat reduced the oscillatory region on the phase plane and somewhat increased the region of the predator's extinction.
-This suggests that the slow growth of some fraction of predators endangers the predator population more than when all juveniles mature at the same rate.}
+\item { The effect of a gradual rather than a sharp transition from juvenile to adult is a minor increase of the Predator-Free Attractor region, a minor reshaping of the Periodic Coexistence Attractor region, and a minor increase of the amplitude stable oscillations at large $\tau^*$.
+Overall, this effect is mild. }